danielgtaylor/huma/README.md

 Whichever model is not `nil` will get sent back to the client.

-Empty responses, e.g. a `204 No Content` or `304 Not Modified` are also supported by setting a `ContentType` of `""`.
+Empty responses, e.g. a `204 No Content` or `304 Not Modified` are also supported by setting a `ContentType` of `""` (the default zero value).
 Use `huma.Response` paired with a simple boolean to return a response without a body.
 Passing `false` acts like `nil` for models and prevents that response from being sent.

 ```go
 r.Resource("/notes",